Irish Chamber Orchestra featuring Barry McGovern “Testimony” – Wednesday 26th June, 8pm, Tickets: €26.00

 Directed by Katherine Hunka violin & cello Christian Elliott

 Featuring Barry McGovern as Shostakovich

-Dmitri Shostakovich was the most brilliantly inventive of all Soviet composers – and the most hotly debated.
+Dmitri Shostakovich was the most brilliant of all Soviet composers – and the most hotly debated.
 An isolated figure, working under one of the 20th century’s most terrifying dictatorships, his music is emotional, controversial, misunderstood – and a guaranteed hall-filler.

-Premiering at Nenagh Arts Centre, this fascinating piece of music theatre captures the powerful memoirs of an ailing Shostakovich, dictated to a young Russian musicologist, Solomon Volkov.
-First published in 1979, TESTIMONY was an international bestseller and remains an astonishingly divisive read.
+Premiering at Nenagh Arts Cntre this fascinating piece of music theatre captures the powerful memoirs of an ailing Shostakovich, dictated to a young Russian musicologist, Solomon Volkov.
+TESTIMONY was an international bestseller in 1979 and remains an astonishingly divisive read.
 The ICO reflects on the life of Shostakovich his respect for his teacher Aleksandr Glazunov, his relationship with Josef Stalin and with peers Sergei Prokofiev and Igor Stravinksy in Russia.

 Barry McGovern, one of Ireland’s most skilled and experienced actors, has had a long career in theatre, film, television and radio.
-He delivers extracts from Testimony interspersed with music by Russian greats.
+He delivers extracts from Testimony interspersed with emotive music by Russian greats.

 “The Irish Chamber Orchestra sounds ring with vigor and freshness” – Crescendo Magazine, Belgium